Understanding Laryngeal Paralysis: A Deep Dive into Laryngeal Paralysis in Animals

 What symptoms are typical of laryngeal paralysis?

-Typical symptoms of laryngeal paralysis can include wheezing, shortness of breath, hoarseness, changes in the animal's voice and, in severe cases, attacks of suffocation.
+Typical symptoms of a larynx paralysis can be rumbling breathing noises, shortness of breath, hoarseness, changes in the voice of the animal and in severe cases also suffocation attacks.

 How is laryngeal paralysis diagnosed?

-The diagnosis of laryngeal paralysis is usually made through a physical examination and a special examination of the larynx using endoscopy (airway examination).
+The diagnosis of the larynx paralysis is usually made by a physical examination and a special examination of the larynx by means of endoscopy (respiratory mirroring).

 How is laryngeal paralysis treated?